 - Make sure provider directories are up to date.
 There should be procedures in place to remove providers who have left the network.

-- Find out how the QPA will be calculated.
-This will give you a better idea as to how out-of-network claims covered under the No Surprises Act will be paid.
+- Know how the QPA is calculated.
+This gives you a good idea as to how out-of-network claims covered under the No Surprises Act will be paid.
 Be sure your plan discloses information about its QPA calculation with each initial payment or notice of denial of payment.

 - Be sure that information about individual rights under the No Surprises Act is published on the plans’ website and is on each explanation of benefits (EOB) when applicable.

 - Continue to look for guidance from government entities like the Department of Labor to learn how you’ll need to comply with claims procedures for these types of claims.
-Be ready for additional rules to come out.
+Be ready for additional rules, decisions, and guidance to come out.

 Please note: The information provided in this blog post is a high-level summary of the No Surprises Act and is accurate as of the date of publishing.
 We will continue to update as new information is made available.
 Please speak with your benefits advisor, TPA, and/or legal counsel to learn how the No Surprises Act will affect your organization.